NathanHinthorne/bird-identifier-app/README.md

 This app is designed to help users identify birds they see in the wild.
 It uses machine learning to identify birds based on live audio recordings, as well as step-by-step questions to identify birds based on their characteristics.

-It also has the option of syncing the user's life list to a separate bird battler game I created.
+It also has the option of syncing the user's life list to a separate bird battler game I'm still developing.
 The game is a simple RPG where the user's birds battle against other birds in a turn-based system.

 Unlike other bird identification apps, this app is designed to be more of a personal bird journal, both in asthetic and in features.
 It will allow users to upload their own photos of birds and write their own descriptions of birds they've seen.
 It also has a bird battler game that syncs with the life list.